Can you pay taxes with a credit card?

 If you owe taxes to the federal government, you hopefully know the IRS offers options when it comes to paying them.
 There are many things taxpayers don’t know about paying taxes — including the fact that you can pay taxes with a credit card.
 Read on to learn more now…

-You may wonder, “Can pay taxes with a credit card?”
+You might wonder, “Can I pay taxes with a credit card?”
 You can, but there are many factors to consider before you pay taxes with a credit card, not the least of which is the cost.

 How it works

-The Internal Revenue Service does not directly accept payments from credit cards, rather it authorizes several different independent companies to accept these payment on its behalf.
+The IRS doesn’t directly accept payments from credit cards, rather it authorizes several different independent companies to accept these payment on its behalf.
 You can find a complete list of these companies on the IRS website.